David MacBrayne: Reactivation

 After lying dormant for a number of years, the David MacBrayne Ltd. company was reactivated in 2006 by Scottish Ministers to act as the holding company for state-owned ferry operators.
 Scottish Ministers are the sole shareholder of the group, and all subsidiaries are private companies.
 The company is now categorised as an Executive Non Departmental Public Body (ENDPB) of the Scottish Government.

 The group consisted of ferry operators CalMac Ferries Ltd, which (as Caledonian MacBrayne) operates the Clyde and Hebrides services and NorthLink Ferries Ltd, the former operator of the Aberdeen - Kirkwall - Lerwick and Scrabster - Stromness services.
 In 2011, newly created operator Argyll Ferries Ltd, which operated the Dunoon - Gourock passenger service was added to the group.
 In May 2012, NorthLink Ferries Ltd lost the Northern Isles ferry service contract to Serco.
 From 21 January 2019 the Argyll Ferries service was transferred into the existing Caledonian MacBrayne Clyde and Hebrides Ferry Service contract.

-The vessels and piers used by the ferry operators are owned by Caledonian Maritime Assets Limited (CMAL), which is also owned by the Scottish Government.
-CMAL leases the vessels and piers to the operating companies for the duration of the contracts.
+The vessels and some of the piers used by the ferry operators are owned by Caledonian Maritime Assets (CMAL), which is also owned by the Scottish Government.
+CMAL leases its vessels and piers to the operating companies for the duration of the contracts.
 The ships are chartered to the relevant ferry operators, and the piers and harbours operated under fairly standard berthing charges.